Notice: SEAC committee seeking new members

 - Scott Campbell (alternate) – VIEWS for the Visually Impaired

-- Susan Muleme – Member at Large
+- Susan Muleme – Community member at large

 SEAC agenda and meeting minutes